 When I look back at the teachers, instructors, and facilitators whose classes I had the pleasure of attending, those who stood out where the ones who bring in their energy and passion for learning in the classroom; whether online or in face-to-face settings.
-Through many years of being in front of students, I developed the ability to listen to my gut when I am in the classroom.
+Through many years of being in facilitator for learning, I developed the ability to listen to my gut when I am in the classroom.
 Inquiry and curiosity form the foundation of my teaching style.

 Engaging our diverse student population and preparing them for success